chtoucas/Narvalo.NET/docs/index.md

 - Individual package descriptions in `src\Packaging`.
 - Check that the property `frameworkAssemblies` in nuspec's do not need any update.
-- Check that the `TargetFrameworkVersion` property in the project file and the one in the nuspec's must match.
+- Check that the `TargetFrameworkVersion` property in the project file and the one in the nuspec's match.
 - Check that there is no new resource, eg a satellite assembly for french or a Code Contracts assembly.